infarmbureaumatt/interview/README.md

 }
 ```

-Inventory should have a data structure to hold the all the vehicles available to the dealer.
+Inventory should have a data structure to hold all of the vehicles available to the dealer.
 It should provide the functionality to perform the basic CRUD operations.

-Report should allow to retrieving Vehicle information from the Inventory by Type, Year, and Make.
+Report should allow retrieval of Vehicle information from the Inventory by Type, Year, and Make.